-When video is streamed to your computer via media software such as adobe Flash Player, Window Media Player and Silverlight, the software attempts to download the video faster than it plays.
+When video is streamed to your computer via software media player, (HTML5 video player, JW Player, Flash Player, etc.), the software attempts to download the video faster than it plays.
 The extra video is called a "buffer."
 If the video stream stalls for any reason, the extra buffered video is shown.
 Usually, the buffered video lasts long enough for the video stream to continue normally.

 Internet Connection Problems Can Cause Buffering Problems

 A slow Internet connection can lead to buffering issues.
 In order for media software to create a buffer, it must be able to download the video faster than it is playing.
 A slow Internet connection may not be capable of this requirement.

 If you watch an online video using a slow internet connection, you may experience interruptions and buffering.
 The internet speed or in-home connection speed refers to how much data — in this case, the streaming of photo, music and movie files.
 It all depends on the network infrastructure at workplace or home network.

 Background Downloads Can Cause Buffering Problems